 If you are connecting over the network then go to http://duet3.local/

-does not show Duet Web Control (DWC) then follow these trouble shooting steps:
+If http://duet3.local/ does not show Duet Web Control (DWC), or DWC shows but with an error, then follow these trouble shooting steps:

 If you do not have a screen/keyboard attached to your SBC and your browser cannot connect over wifi all, you will get a message in your browser similar to the one on the right.